The Legend and the Man Part 1 To Fool the Enemy, chapter 2

 “Zorro!”
 She fell to her knees, drawing the blanket aside.

 He lay on his side, curled up.
 Someone, most likely Felipe, had placed a second blanket and some straw underneath him.
 She could see why.
-A tall, strong man like must have been too heavy for a slim youth to carry anywhere far.
+A tall, strong man like Zorro must have been too heavy for a slim youth to carry anywhere far.
 Zorro’s shirt was torn, a ragged, bloody strip of cloth wrapped around his bare chest.
 Felipe must have dressed his wounds in frenzied hurry.

-Victoria looked around.
-Dark stains on the floor were a sign of what must have happened. had been wounded somehow, made his way back to his hideout and collapsed after climbing off his horse.
+looked around.
+Dark stains on the floor were a sign of what must have happened.
+Zorro had been wounded somehow, made his way back to his hideout and collapsed after climbing off his horse.
 Remembering that last round of shots from the alcalde’s soldiers, and how Felipe had been at Don Alejandro’s side for most of the afternoon, she shivered.
 While they were feting their victory, the man they owed it to was bleeding out alone on this stony floor.

 But now she was here – now she could help.